balena-io/docs/shared/general/host-ssh.md

 ### {{ $names.os.upper }} services

-{{ $names.os.upper }} uses **systemd** as its init system, and as such, almost all the fundamental components in {{ $names.os.lower }} run as systemd services.
+{{ $names.os.upper }} uses **systemd** as its init system, and as such, almost all the fundamental components in balenaOS run as systemd services.
 In general, some core services need to execute for a device to come online, connect to Cloudlink, download applications, and then run them:

 - `chronyd.service` - Responsible for NTP duties and syncing 'real' network time to the device.
 - `dnsmasq.service` - The local DNS service which is used for all host OS lookups.